PhD Student Status

 AE 590 Seminars

-All graduate students must register in the seminar course AE 590 and must attend all seminars each semester while they are on campus.
+All MS graduate students must register in the seminar course AE 590 and must attend all seminars each semester while they are on campus.
+All PhD students must register for AE 590 for four semester beginning with entrance into the PhD candidate program (after passing the AE qualifying exam).

 In addition, each PhD student must serve as a departmental teaching assistant for one semester.
 This requirement can be met at any time during the student’s graduate studies in the department.
 International students for whom English is a second language must first pass an English Proficiency Requirement before serving as a departmental teaching assistant.